Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Effects of limited device connectivity

 \section{Effects of limited device connectivity}

-Engineering constraints and the desire to avoid unwanted effects, like cross-talk~\cite{Schutjens2013, McKay2019, Zhao2021}, limit qubit connectivity.
+The qubit connectivity in, e.g., superconducting qubit devices, is limited by engineering constraints and the need to avoid unwanted effects like cross-talk~\cite{Schutjens2013, McKay2019, Zhao2021}.
 Typically, qubits are arranged in a planar graph, called the \emph{coupling map} and two-qubit gates can only be applied to adjacent qubits.
 Therefore, additional SWAP gates are inserted into the circuits to make them hardware-compatible, a task known as qubit routing~\cite{Cowtan2019, Zulehner2019}.
 The number of gates after transpilation to a hardware device thus depends on the problem, the coupling map, and the routing algorithm.
 We propose a set of hardware dependent routing algorithms that perform particularly well on dense circuits of commuting operators, such as the cost operator in a QAOA on a complete graph.
 We investigate the resulting circuit depth and gate count for linear, grid~\cite{Harrigan2021}, and heavy-hex~\cite{Chamberland2020} coupling maps.